-A priest in the Fort Worth Catholic Diocese has resigned after a letter he wrote to another priest in Dallas was deemed intimidating, manipulative and inappropriate by Bishop Michael Olson.
+Olson asked Kirkham to resign after a letter Kirkham wrote to another priest in Dallas was deemed intimidating, manipulative and inappropriate by the bishop.

-Kirkham submitted his resignation letter on June 4, but later tried to rescind it.
-Olson said he declined Kirkham’s request.
+After Kirkham submitted his resignation letter on June 4, 2018, he tried to rescind it, but Olson said he declined Kirkham’s request.

-The incident began sometime in the fall, when Kirkham and the Dallas-area priest — whom Olson declined to identify for his privacy — met at Rockfish in Frisco for drinks.
+The events that led to Kirkham’s resignation began sometime in the fall of 2017, when Kirkham and the Dallas-area priest — whom Olson declined to identify for his privacy — met at Rockfish in Frisco for drinks.

 The Dallas priest allegedly confided in Kirkham about an affair he was having with a woman involved in his parish.
 The priest told Kirkham that the woman had “more to lose” than he did, so he wasn’t worried about the affair, Kirkham wrote in the letter.

 In the letter, Kirkham rehashed what he said was his October conversation with the Dallas priest.
 It includes explicit details of the priest’s alleged sexual preferences, the woman he was accused of having an affair with and details of the type of sex they reportedly had.
 The letter also alludes to the priest masturbating at his work desk, and having problems with alcoholism.

 Kirkham threatened to report the Dallas priest to the Dallas diocese for his alleged sexual misconduct and predatory sexual harassment in the workplace.

 Olson said no report has ever been made by Kirkham and that Kirkham admitted he never had intentions of reporting the alleged abuse — which violates the Catholic Diocese of Fort Worth’s safe environment policy that mandates officials make reports if they hear of allegations of sexual abuse or misconduct.